Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/discussions-faq.md

 >[!NOTE] **Notifying limitations.** You can only notify users who are part of the workspace.

 If you have missed the opportunity to use the *Notify* function when creating the topic, you can later use the **@mention** (use the *@ sign* and start typing the username) in a message.
-The mentioned users or teams will be notified about your message, but will not receive any further notifications for new messages unless they opt to *follow* the topic.
+The mentioned users or workspaces will be notified about your message, but will not receive any further notifications for new messages unless they opt to *follow* the topic.

 ### How Can I Make Sure I Am Notified of New Answers?